 I have also kept busy playing electric guitars and bass guitars in various groups around the Rocky Mountain Region.

 A family sprung up around me, and we are all having a great time living and learning together in this beautiful place we live.
 I still head outside as much as I can to pilot skis, bikes, boards and boats.
 I also make art and music every chance I get.

 Ben grew up in the Midwest, and was drawn to construction at an early age when his childhood home was extensively redesigned and remodeled.
 He went on to study at the University of Cincinnati, College of Design, Architecture, Art, & Planning, gaining valuable on-the-job experience through the co-op program while interning in cities across the country, and earning a Bachelor of Architecture degree in 2002.
 Following graduation, Ben moved to the mountains of Colorado to be a snowboard bum, and has alternated terms at ski resorts and architectural firms ever since.
-Ben has also completed the National Council of Architectural Registration Boards internship development program (IDP) and architecture registration exam (ARE) candidate requirements.
+After living in Summit County for nearly 20 years, Ben has relocated, and is currently the sole member of the Allen-Guerra .
+Crested Butte office.
+He is a licensed architect in the state of Colorado, holds a national NCARB certificate, and is a member of the AIA.
 Other interests include watching & playing sports, photography, reading fiction, camping, & drinking micro beers.